psychemedia/storytelling-notes/devils-violin.md

 Sswanda was not the man to quit the inn so long as he had a kreutzer in his pocket, and on that day he had many of them.
 By dint of talking, laughing, and drinking, he took one of those fixed ideas which are not uncommon among those who look too often in the bottom of their glass, and determined to play at any price; but all his neighbors refused his challenge.
 Furious at finding no partner, he rose with an unsteady step, paid for what he had drank, and left the inn.

-"I will go to Drazic," said he; "the schoolmaster and the bailiff there are honest peo pie who are not afraid of play, and I shall find part ners.
+"I will go to Drazic," said he; "the schoolmaster and the bailiff there are honest peo pie who are not afraid of play, and I shall find partners.
 Hurrah!"

 The night was clear, and the moon shone like a fish's eye.
-On reaching a cross road, Sswanda raised his eyes by chance, and stop ped mute and motionless A flock of ravens were croaking over his head, and in front of him rose four posts, standing like pillars, and connected at the top by cross-beams, from each of which swung a half de voured corpse.
-It was a robbers' gallows, a spectacle by no means amusmg to a less stoical spirit than that of Sswanda.
+On reaching a cross road, Sswanda raised his eyes by chance, and stop ped mute and motionless A flock of ravens were croaking over his head, and in front of him rose four posts, standing like pillars, and connected at the top by cross-beams, from each of which swung a half devoured corpse.
+It was a robbers' gallows, a spectacle by no means amusing to a less stoical spirit than that of Sswanda.

 He had not recovered from the first shudder when suddenly there appeared before him a man dressed in black, with pale and hollow cheeks, and eyes that glittered like carbuncles.